Bladder Sludge in Rabbits and Guinea Pigs

 February 20, 2019🞄

-Written by Cayla Iske, Ph.D. and Dianne Cook, Licensed Veterinary Technician
+Written by Cayla Iske, Ph.D. and Dianne Cook, LVT

 Bladder sludge.
 Bladder stones.
 Hypercalciuria.
 Urolithiasis.
 Whichever term you may be familiar with, they all describe one of the most common heath concerns facing our little critters, especially rabbits and guinea pigs.
 But why do some animals develop bladder sludge?
 The short (and frustrating) answer is no one is completely sure why some animals are so predisposed to this issue.